rabierp/search-requests/README.md

 ```
 $ for region in `cat regions-list.txt`; do gcloud tasks queues create wsreqs-queue-$region --log-sampling-ratio=1.0 --max-attempts=100 --max-concurrent-dispatches=500 --max-dispatches-per-second=50 ; done
 ```

+## Split the input file
+From a Vertex AI Notebook (for more simplicity):

+Split the input file into 9 pieces

+## Launch
+From your Vertex AI Notebook, launch 9 instances - 1 per target region - of the Launch_Tasks.ipynb Notebook, and change only the file